DarrenJParker/fasta_tools/README.md

 # fasta_tools

-If you use any of the scripts in this repositoy please cite it as follows:
+If you use any of the scripts in this repository please cite it as follows:

-Parker, D. J. (2016). fasta_tools.
+Parker, D. J. 2016. fasta_tools.
 Zenodo. https://zenodo.org/record/59775

 NOTE: help messages can be displayed for all scripts by running them without any arguments provided (i.e. python [name of script]) or specifying -h (python [name of script] -h) .
 All scripts written in python3.4 or higher.